 Sampling methodology, chain of custody, quality control and quality assurance

-All sampling was conducted under the supervision of the company's project geologists and the chain of custody from the project to the sample preparation facility was continuously monitored.
-A blank or certified reference material was inserted approximately every 10th sample.
-Dark Star samples were delivered to Bureau Veritas Mineral Laboratories preparation facility in Elko, Nev.
-The samples are crushed, pulverized and sample pulps are shipped to Bureau Veritas-certified laboratory in Sparks, Nev., or Vancouver, B.C.
+All sampling was conducted under the supervision of the company's project geologists and the chain of custody from the drill to the sample preparation facility was continuously monitored.
+Core was cut at the company's facility in Elko, Nev., and one-half was sent to the lab for analysis and the other half retained in the original core box.
+A blank, quarter-core duplicate or certified reference material was inserted approximately every 10th sample.
+The samples are delivered to ALS Minerals preparation facility in Elko, Nev.
+The samples are crushed and pulverized and sample pulps are shipped to ALS Minerals certified laboratory in Vancouver.
 Pulps are digested and analyzed for gold using fire assay fusion and an atomic absorption spectroscopy finish on a 30-gram split.
-Pinion, North Bullion and Bald Mountain samples were delivered to ALS Minerals' preparation facility in Elko, Nev.
-The samples are crushed, pulverized and sample pulps are shipped to ALS Minerals-certified laboratory in Vancouver.
-Pulps are digested and analyzed for gold using fire assay fusion and an atomic absorption spectroscopy finish on a 30-gram split.
 All other elements are determined by ICP analysis.
-Data verification of the analytical results includes a statistical analysis of the standards and blanks that must pass certain parameters for acceptance to insure accurate and verifiable results.
+Data verification of the analytical results includes a statistical analysis of the duplicates, standards and blanks that must pass certain parameters for acceptance to insure accurate and verifiable results.

-The scientific and technical content and interpretations contained in this news release have been reviewed, verified and approved by Steven R. Koehler, Gold Standard's manager of projects, BSc, geology, and CPG-10216, a qualified person as defined by NI 43-101, standards of disclosure for mineral projects.
+The scientific and technical content and interpretations contained in this news release have been reviewed, verified and approved by Steven R. Koehler, Gold Standard's manager of projects, BSc, geology, CPG-10216, a qualified person as defined by National Instrument 43-101, Standards of Disclosure for Mineral Projects.

 We seek Safe Harbor.

 © 2021 Canjex Publishing Ltd. All rights reserved.